My general opinion on Safari (on iOS)

 Safari probably has some of the best engineers working on it and we can appreciate their work time and time again when they push such amazing features like backdrop-filter.

 Apple has decided time and time again to underfund the development of Safari and there's the joke among web devs that the fastest way to get a feature in to Safari, is to join the iTunes team, since it uses webkit (Safari's engine) under the hood and if iTunes wants a feature, it gets implemented.

 I don't think this is true, but that this even offers the option for a joke speaks a lot for the current situation of Safari development.

 As a WebDev myself who on one side loves playing with new stuff like WebBluetooth or WebNFC and on the other thinks that PWAs are the future, Safari has become a real pain point for me.
 Not only that Safari is the only real browser on iOS (more details later), it's also not available on any device for me.
 I don't own a Mac or i-Device.
-So every time I want to test something on in Safari I have to track someone down one (an iPhone is fairly easy, but getting my hands on a Mac is not so easy) and even then debugging on Safari isn't exactly what you'd call a good developer experience.
+So every time I want to test something in Safari I have to track someone down (finding someone with an iPhone is fairly easy, but getting my hands on a Mac is not so easy) and even then debugging Safari isn't exactly what you'd call a good developer experience.

 Apples AppStore rules don't allow other browser engines than the build in WebKit engine.
 Therefore all other browsers in iOS use that engine and are basically just Safari with a new skin.
-This leaves to options for other browsers on iOS:
+This leaves two options for other browsers on iOS:

 Competition is important - especially in the tech space - even more so in a space that's driven by open standards and has such a painful history like Internet Explorer

 - Call Apple out and with that say that Safari will always be at least as good as a browser on iOS than yourself - so probably fewer people would switch away from the default browser to your third-party browser